 - Salary NIH-NRSA Stipends

 National Institutes of Health (NIH) training stipends support more than 17,000 training positions and are used as a benchmark by research institutions across the country for compensation of postdoctoral scholars.
 NIH announced FY2014 baseline stipend to rise to $42,000 for postdocs on the Ruth L. Kirschstein National Research Service Award (NRSA) grants.This resulted from the NIH Biomedical Workforce Report which the NPA had submitted testimony advocating for an increase in postdoc stipend (see past NPA actions).
-FY2015 were increased further to $42,840.
+FY2019 was increased to $50,004.